 Overview

-multigroup.vaccine models infectious disease dynamics in populations with multiple distinct subgroups that have:
+multigroup.vaccine models infectious disease dynamics in populations with multiple distinct subgroups that can have:

 - Different vaccination rates

-- Differential contact patterns between and within groups
+- Different contact rates and patterns between and within groups

-The package provides both an interactive Shiny dashboard and programmatic R functions for epidemiological modeling and outbreak forecasting.
+The package provides both an interactive shiny dashboard for a simple two-group example and programmatic R functions for epidemiological modeling and outbreak forecasting.

 Installation